ladenses Brythonic people of the fast-flowing river (name). Population - 789,194.

 You'll be telling us you 'tripped the light fantastic' next.
 Retail therapy?
 Come on!

-[1] See also Liverpool, York and, at a push, Hull but more on that in a minute.
+As for the 'Capital of the North', the good folk of York and, at a push, Hull might also have something to say about that but more on that in a minute.

 Emerging from the train station, the first thing to catch the eye is the Queens Hotel and while this may be Art Deco, there's not much decorum on show.